stimpy77/Qaud/README.md

         */

-            // metadata (most should be implemented explicitly on the interface, to conveniently hide from consumer code) bool AutoSave { get; set; }               // if false, defers changes; some implementations force AutoSave=true void SaveChanges();                       // apply changes; noop if AutoSave == true bool SupportsNestedRelationships { get; } // indicates support for "navigation properties" as with EF bool SupportsComplexStructures { get; }   // indicates support for multilevel object graphs in one entry as with RavenDB bool SupportsGeneratedKeys { get; }       // indicates support for [DatabaseGenerated(Identity)] bool SupportsTransactionScope { get; }    // indicates support for using(var scope = new TransactionScope()) { .. }
+            // if false, defers changes; false not always supported, see CanQueueChanges bool AutoSave { get; set; }

+            // apply changes; noop if AutoSave == true void SaveChanges();

+            // indicates whether AutoSave can be set to false void CanQueueChanges();

+            // indicates support for "navigation properties" as with EF bool SupportsNestedRelationships { get; }

+            // indicates support for multilevel object graphs in one entry as with RavenDB bool SupportsComplexStructures { get; }

+            // indicates support for [DatabaseGenerated(Identity)]
+            bool SupportsGeneratedKeys { get; }

+            // indicates support for using(var scope = new TransactionScope()) { .. }
-            object DataSet { get; }                   // gets the underlying data table, data set, dictionary, or whatever is doing the work object DataContext { get; }               // gets the object that contains the connection, if any, to the database
+            bool SupportsTransactionScope { get; }

+            // gets the underlying data table, data set, dictionary, or whatever is doing the work object DataSet { get; }

+            // gets the object that contains the connection, if any, to the database object DataContext { get; }
         }

+Note: Most of the members declared on `IDataStore<T>` should be implemented explicitly, to conveniently hide from consumer code.

 ---